TKA0329/reaction-kinetics-simulator/README.md

 - supports saving both the given data and the calculated data into a CSV file, while generating a table to document the relevant data.
 - is capable of generating a graph in 3 formats: PDF, PNG and JPEG

+##Assumptions
+1. This reaction involves a single reactant(A) converting to a single product(B)
+2. The stoichiometry assumes a 1:1 molar ratio.
+3. Only Zero-, First- and Second-order reactions are modelled.

 ## How to use this programme?
 This programme assumes that the temperature is constant, and the units used are seconds and mol/L.
 1. Input the relevant frequency factor, activation energy and temperature to calculate the rate constant.